noahehall/blockchain/blockchain.md

   - can be made up of multiple transaction inputs and outputs
     - e.g. a single input will generally require two outputs, input to cover the value being transferred + miner fees, 1 output to the receiver, 1 output as change back to the sender
 - transaction inputs:
-  - all inputs are unspent outputs from another transaction, i.e. all inputs reference back to an output, e.g. the initial funding of a wallet (like a linked list)
+  - all inputs are unspent outputs from another transaction, i.e. all inputs reference back to an output, e.g. the initial funding of a wallet
   - conditions: transaction inputs need to be converted to an output, which contains the condition to prove ownership using a private key
 - transaction output: aka UTXO; the amount received by a wallet in a transaction
   - UTXO: unspent transaction output; the initial broadcast of a transaction to the network; only UTXO messages can be used as inputs to an accepted transaction